awalford16/mkdocs-site/docs/operations/openstack_setup.md

 Ironic is the service which manages the baremetal hosts within Openstack.
 New baremetal hosts are registered with the Ironic service.

 Ironic keeps track of the state of the host.
-See this diagram for more details: https://docs.openstack.org/ironic/latest/_images/states.svg
+See this diagram for more details: https://docs.openstack.org/ironic/latest/_images/states.svg.
+Detail of the states is also provided in [Openstack Ironic States](./openstack_ironic_states.md)

+You can manage baremetal nodes in Ironic with the `openstack baremetal node` CLI, which allows for a host to be transitioned through different states and be put into maintenance mode.

 Once a host is managed by Ironic, it will be viewable by the openstack admin using the command below: